willake/hades-dark-zagreus-mod/README.md

 ## Data Version Change logs

+### v5

+- remove charge time, now handle by a random probability within the AI scripts
+- add charge attack (Charged version of regular attack, for spears and shields)

 ### v4

 - include MarkTargetRecently, which checks if a target is marked by a special weapon within duration(depends on the weapon)